Ammce/guardmod/README.md

 GuardMod is an open-source content moderation toolkit that makes it easy for developers to implement robust content moderation in their applications.
 Our mission is to democratize public safety by providing easy-to-use, efficient, and effective content moderation tools powered by the latest advancements in Large Language Models (LLMs).

+## 🔮 Our 5-Year Vision

+In five years, we envision GuardMod as the industry standard for content moderation, where:

+- Our own fine-tuned content moderation models will be recognized as the best in the market, setting new benchmarks for accuracy and efficiency
+- We'll have seamless integration with all major LLM providers and specialized tools for content moderation
+- Integration will be easier than ever, with comprehensive documentation and intuitive APIs
+- Multiple integration patterns will be supported out of the box: REST, Event-Driven, gRPC, GraphQL, and webhooks
+- Every project requiring content moderation will use GuardMod as their go-to solution, making it the de facto standard in the industry

 ## ✨ Features

 - 🔌 **Plug-and-Play**: Just add your API keys and start moderating content